A topic from the subject of Biochemistry in Chemistry.

 Rate of a reaction: The rate of a reaction is the change in concentration of a reactant or product over time.
 It can be expressed in units of M/s or mol/L/s.

 Reaction order: The reaction order is the power to which the concentration of a reactant is raised in the rate law.
-A first-order reaction has a rate that is directly proportional to the concentration of one reactant, while a second-order reaction has a rate that is directly proportional to the concentration of two reactants.
+A first-order reaction has a rate that is directly proportional to the concentration of one reactant, while a second-order reaction has a rate that is directly proportional to the square of the concentration of one reactant or the product of the concentrations of two reactants.

-Rate constant: The rate constant is a proportionality constant that is specific for each reaction.
+Rate constant: The rate constant (k) is a proportionality constant that is specific for each reaction at a given temperature.
 It is used to calculate the rate of the reaction from the concentrations of the reactants.
+The rate constant's value is influenced by temperature and the presence of catalysts.

 Equipment and Techniques